grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 			* The sub with the ram is using new powers (that are more global, part of a unifying and standardizing world) to chase them across boundaries (though, obviously, this is hardly a widely-held global standard yet, since the stilt city authorities want no military vessels, and the sub with the ram is happy to open up a slaughter on innocents when they get in the way of their quarry.)
 	* [X] see note about about learning the name of the sub with the ram at the depot
 	* [ ] At the depot, they need to restock cigarettes and cigarillos
-		* Maybe Percy switches to cheroots
+		* Percy switches to cheroots
-	* [ ] Edit descriptions of Cassandra: see B and C's notes
+	* [X] Edit descriptions of Cassandra: see B and C's notes
 	* [X] Find and replace: Trinity as a name
 * When Shakes meets up with them again:
 	* [ ] confirms the identity of the Grackle
+	* [ ] confirm that he was able to tranship is last load? or do we not really care?
 * stilt city:
 	* [ ] when Chips leaves -- have Hemi call her by her real name
 	* [ ] Fix Sturmey: